whitecollaralgos/Algoways/docs/websocket.md

 ### 4.1 Authentication Flow

-1. Client connects to WebSocket Proxy with OpenAlgo API key
+1. Client connects to WebSocket Proxy with AlgoWays API key
 2. API key is validated against the database
 3. System retrieves the user's active broker and associated tokens
 4. Broker factory creates the appropriate adapter for the active broker